 - 1. Tap Menu > Utilities > Setup > QC setup > QC schedule. - 2.
 Select the scheduled measurement you want to edit.
-Scheduled ampoule-based measurements are marked by diamond-shaped icons. - 3.
-Choose an option and follow the steps for it.
+Scheduled ampoule-based measurements are marked by diamond-shaped icons.

 Option Steps To only delete the selected scheduled measurement a) Tap the Delete button.b) Tap the Event for this day.
 To delete all measurements with the selected solution that are scheduled at this time of the day a) Tap the Delete button.b) Tap the Event for all days.
-To delete all scheduled meas- urements with the selected solution a) Tap the Delete button. b) Tap the All entries for QC slot <n>.</n> Note: <n> is a number.</n> To change the days of the week measurements must be done a) Tap the Edit button. b) Tap in the Weekdays: field. c) Select the check buttons for the days of the week measurements must be done. d) Tap the OK button.
+To delete all scheduled measurements with the selected solution a) Tap the Delete button.b) Tap the All entries for QC slot <n>.</n>Note: <n> is a number.</n> To change the days of the week measurements must be done a) Tap the Edit button. b) Tap in the Weekdays: field. c) Select the check buttons for the days of the week measurements must be done. d) Tap the OK button.
 To change the start time for measurements a) Tap the Edit button. b) Tap the Start time: field. c) Enter a new start time. d) Tap the OK button.
 To change how frequently measurements must be done a) Tap the Edit button. b) Tap the Repeat: field. c) Select a value from the field on the right of the screen. d) Tap the OK button.